 Here is Robert Mapplethorpe curated by Isabelle Huppert at Galerie Thaddaeus Ropac, Salzburg, 2013

-In the late 1980's, the art world was in the throes of controversy regarding public funding of exhibitions deemed by various public officials and concerned citizens to be offensive.
+In the late 1980s, the art world spun into throes of controversy regarding public funding of exhibitions deemed by various public officials and concerned citizens as offensive.
 At the center of the controversy was the work of photographer Robert Mapplethorpe (1946-89).
-He is still recognized today as one of the most notorious artists of the 20th century.
+He is still recognized today as a controvercial artist of the 20th century.
 His photographic works depicting male nudes, homosexual scenarios, and sadomasochistic acts sparked a debate that continues today.

-In 1977, he exhibited for the first time his pictures of homosexual men in sexual acts, sometimes with sadomasochistic devices, often set against conventional photographic backdrops and with traditional compositions.
-Despite their sensational subject matter, his work was critically acclaimed.
+In 1977, he exhibited for the first time his pictures of men in sexual acts, sometimes with sadomasochistic devices, often set against conventional photographic backdrops and with traditional compositions.
+Despite a reference to Gay life and sensational subject matter, his work was critically acclaimed.

-Quite simply, his photographs are about beauty, and one's personal preferences and perceptions of what beauty is.
-However, the matter is complicated by the fact that many of his photographs are of male nudes.
+To step back from Mapplethorpes body of work, it is easier to understand quite simply, his photographs are about beauty, and one's personal preferences and perceptions of what beauty is.
+But not everyone considers the same subject matter as beautiful and the matter is complicated by the fact that many of his photographs are of male nudes.
 Although traditionally in art the female form has been accepted as the standard of beauty; as a gay man, Mapplethorpe chose instead to depict images of what was beautiful to him.

-Although the technical merit of his works is undeniable, the subject is often difficult for many viewers to get past.
-In consideration of the fact that he often eroticizes his subjects, be it the phallic details of a blooming lily, or the perfectly defined muscular structure of the nude male form.
-He challenges the viewers to remove themselves from the sexuality most commonly associated with nudity, in particular the genitals.
+Although the technical merit of his works is undeniable, the subject is often difficult for viewers to get past.
+In fact he often eroticizes his subjects, be it the phallic, details of a blooming lily, or the perfectly defined muscular structure of the nude male form.
+He challenges the viewers to remove themselves from stereotypes of sexuality most commonly associated with nudity, in particular the genitals.

-The paradox however is that no matter the subject, his works are undeniably erotic and inherently sensual.
-His works raise questions concerning the function of art as a source of beauty, and pleasure.
+The paradox, however, is that no matter the subject, his works are undeniably erotic if not inherently sensual.
+His works raise questions concerning the function of art as a source of beauty and pleasure.

-During his relatively short lifetime Mapplethorpe had one-man shows at the Corcoran Gallery in Washington, D.C.
-(1978), the Musée National d'Art Moderne in Paris (1983), and the Whitney Museum in New York (1988).
+During his relatively short lifetime Mapplethorpe had solo shows at the Corcoran Gallery in Washington, D.C.
+(1978), the Musée National d'Art Moderne in Paris (1983), and New York's Whitney Museum of American Art (1988).

 A major scandal developed over a planned exhibit at the Corcoran Gallery, which was canceled because of the controversial content and the potential threat that showing the work could have the gallery's continued federal funding.

-Robert Mapplethorpe was diagnosed with AIDS in 1986 and died from it in 1989.
+Sadly, Robert Mapplethorpe's life was cut short when he was diagnosed with AIDS in 1986, and died in 1989.